Why Artifical Reefs?

 Most people don’t realize it, but the continental shelf is over 40 miles wide off Jacksonville, FL.
 The Ocean is 40 to 100 feet deep for most of that area off our coast and the vast majority of the bottom is just plain old SAND.
 There are areas of natural ledges and live bottom (areas of hard bottom with live corals growing on them), but most of the area is sand.

 Each reef that we put down off Jacksonville creates more basic bio-mass increasing the habitat for the fish and increasing the numbers of fish.
 To date, over the last 50 years, the JOSFC has placed more than 270 drops and created a great sustainable sport fishery here.
-Sport fishing is responsable for over $600 million dollars in revanues for the greater Jackosnville area, each and every year!
+Sport fishing is responsible for over $600 million dollars in revenues for the greater Jacksonville area, each and every year!